feelsantiago/lexamica-challenge/README.md

 ### Setup

-This project is built with _Nx_ (make sure to have redis running in localhost:6379)
+This project is built with _Nx_ (make sure to have Redis running on localhost:6379)

 ```bash
 -- It will run the config server on localhost:3000